Click to add text...

-What if I don’t want to launch my boat this season?
+What if I don’t want to launch my boat in the 2020 season?

 Members must notify the RC Hauling and Storage, RC Marina, and Treasurer in writing as quickly as possible if they know they do NOT wish to launch their boat.
 These members will have any previously invoiced mooring fees credited to their account.

 The intent of the following billing guidelines is to create three (3) billing classes for simplicity: DRY, WET, and NONE.
 The following temporary billing guidelines for moorings and boat/trailer storage will apply for 2020:

 - No boats will be charged a fee for failure to launch, for not being ready to launch, or for being moved to accommodate another boat’s launch.